Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ## Conceptual Overview

 According to Latif et al. (2009), there are three different types of data that contribute to the creation of the value chain.
-These are raw data, linked or chain data and consumer data (human readable).
+These are raw data, linked or chain data and consumer data (human-readable).
 By identifying these three types of data, the DVCT can create the chain based on the parent and child nodes.

 <img src="diagrams/linked-data-value-chain.png" width="500">
 source: Linked data value chain (Latif et al., 2009)